VANCOUVER, Wash. — The suspect in a gruesome double-homicide in Vancouver appeared in court Tuesday to determine his competency to stand trial.

 Officers found the bodies of West and Olsen in a fenced-in courtyard, according to a declaration of probable cause filed by the arresting officer.

 Garner told officers he heard a "scuffle and growling sounds" outside his bedroom, which faces the courtyard.
 He looked out and saw Zapel, a resident of the apartments, in the kitchen with a knife.
 Garner said something to Zapel, who said something and then lunged at Garner with the knife.
 Garner told officers he fled the kitchen and went back into his room.

 Officers were able to view surveillance video, which showed Zapel stabbing Olsen more than 20 times in the head, torso and stomach.
 The stabbing appeared to be unprovoked, according to police.
 West's body was found a short distance away.
 He also appeared to have been stabbed to death.

-On Sunday, a neighbor told KGW he he woke to a horrifying sight: his friend's body, outside, on the ground.
+On the day of the murders, a neighbor told KGW he he woke to a horrifying sight: his friend's body, outside, on the ground.

 "I looked out my window and saw him, lying there dead.
 It's just breathtaking, you know, it's shocking," said the neighbor, who did not want to be identified.
 "I can't imagine in my wildest dreams him giving anyone any reason to hurt him.
 He was a harmless person.
 Really sweet, loved by everyone."